distributedci/dci-rhel-agent/README-rhel7.md

 ### I have a new test system I would like to add to my DCI Beaker Lab.

 Adding new SUT to your DCI Beaker Lab can all be handled in your settings file.
-Each settings file contains a "beaker_lab" section which describes various network configs for your SUT, along with a list of all SUTs and their relevant information.
+Each settings file contains a "lab" section which describes various network configs for your SUT, along with a list of all SUTs and their relevant information.
 Add any new systems to this list, and run the agent as usual.
 The agent will see that there are SUTs in your settings file which are not integrated into your DCI Beaker lab and will make the appropriate changes to add them to the SUTs network, and include them in Beaker.
 New systems can be added and provisioned in a single run given they are configured appropriately in your settings file.
 See the RHEL agent documentation above for settings file structure.

 ### Can I use virtual machines as test systems in my DCI lab?